Marketing Automation Software That Will Change Your Business

 Simply put, a workflow is a series of triggers used to deliver messages.
 When creating a workflow, it’s important to ask yourself, “If this happens, what should occur next?”

-Getting Started With Automation
+Getting Started With Marketing Automation Software

 Now you’ve explored what marketing automation solutions are available and determined the core concepts of a successful strategy, it’s time to put that knowledge into action.